Wednesday, 13 November 2024

 We understand that this is an important issue for many, many families right across the northern suburbs, and we will work closely with the community to realise this vision, and I think that it is very important that we do not play politics with this issue, because our social cohesion and our strength as a vibrant and multicultural community is too important for that.

 Evan MULHOLLAND (Northern Metropolitan) (18:03): I would like to thank those that made contributions in good faith, particularly Mr Welch and Mrs Hermans as well.
-I would just like to, in my summing up, acknowledge a couple of comments, particularly comments that I was attempting to stoke division or being deceptive.
-I would not be assisting with this school if there was not a request and pleading with me by the reverend fathers, the bishop and the church community to work with them.
+I would just like to, in my summing-up, acknowledge a couple of comments, particularly comments that I was attempting to stoke division or being deceptive.
+I would not be assisting with this school if there had not been a request and pleading with me by the reverend fathers, the bishop and the church community to work with them.
 Where they were working with the government, that was okay.
 Where they need assistance, of course I will provide assistance as the local member, and that is what I will do.

 Something I want to particularly talk about is that Mr Erdogan mentioned the member for Kalkallo lobbying as well.
 According to what I have heard, she has been completely absent on this issue and abdicated her responsibilities as a local member to other members of Parliament that are not in cabinet.
 The most influential person in this case would be the member for Kalkallo, who sits across the cabinet table from the Minister for Planning, who does have the ability to call this in, who does call in other projects in Liberal seats.